dpapavas/lagrange-keyboard/BUILD.md

   section, to require less inward curling of the thumb compared to a standard 1u key.
 It is also concave, to allow comfortable pressing of the key with the palm.

+You can optionally add a legend to the keycap top, by setting `keycap-legend`.
+A `[character font-family font-size]` triplet should be specified (see the help menu in OpenSCAD for a list of font names).
+This will carve the letter into the keycap top and can either be left as is, or filled in with something like epoxy putty or glue and sanded flush for a "double shot" style legend.

 #### Printing keycaps